 Proportional symbology is used to show relative differences in quantities among features.
 Proportional symbology is similar to graduated symbols symbology in that both draw symbols sized relative to the magnitude of a feature attribute.
 But where graduated symbols distribute features into distinct classes, proportional symbols represent quantitative values as a series of unclassed symbols, sized according to each specific value.

 Proportional symbols can be defined for point, line, or polygon feature layers.
 When applied to point or line symbols, the feature's size is modified directly.
 When applied to polygon features, a proportionally sized point symbol draws at the center of the polygon.
 For reference, you can specify a uniform background symbol for the polygons that draw below the points.

-Proportional symbols can be based on an attribute field in the dataset, or you can write an Arcade expression to generate numeric values to symbolize on.
+Proportional symbols can be based on an attribute field in the dataset, or you can write an Arcade expression on which to generate numeric values to symbolize.

 When proportional symbology is based on a single field, the symbols are drawn in a sorted order, where the larger features draw first and the smaller features draw above.
 When the symbology is based on an expression, this sorting does not occur, and some smaller symbols might be obscured by larger ones.

 When the attribute values represent a count (like population or number of bushels harvested) rather than a measurable amount, or if the unit is unknown, you can specify a minimum and maximum symbol size.
 All symbols draw between these two sizes, and you can use the histogram to interactively set the data values that correspond to the minimum and maximum sizes.
 Values that fall below or beyond this range are drawn with the smallest and largest symbols, respectively.